GabFerreira06/Compass-Challenge/README.md

 # Challenge I
 ![Badge em Desenvolvimento](http://img.shields.io/static/v1?label=STATUS&message=EM%20DESENVOLVIMENTO&color=GREEN&style=for-the-badge)

 This project is the First Compass Challenge, which is a web application developed using Typescript and CSS.
-The main goal is to challenge our knowledge with this first contact.
+The main goal is to challenge our knowledge and creativity with this first contact.

 ## Features